 But you need to mix with something liquid because that something cannot be water cause it will affect the stability of the other ingredients, natural skincare experts use a toner, which isn’t right, and not at all necessary.

 There are two kinds of oils:

 - Occlusives – such as coconut oil that’s mentioned above and create a strong barrier on the surface of the skin

 - Emollients – that are responsible for softening the skin.
-But because there is countless of them, how do you know which oil or emollient is good for softening the skin and which one will clog your pores and wreak havoc on your face?
+But because there are countless of them, how do you know which oil or emollient is good for softening the skin and which one will clog your pores and wreak havoc on your face?
 You don’t until you try on your own skin.
-Being that most oils are thick and leaning towards being occlusives, you can never be sure how good or bad your skin can react to it.
+Since most oils are thick and leaning towards being occlusives, you can never be sure how good or bad your skin can react to it.
 Yes, someone may be trying to convince you that certain oils they wrote an article about are perfect for your skin.
 But can you really trust them…with your skin?

 3. Essential Oils